How Long To Keep Backups?

 When you are done, you have the same material on your new drive as the material that was on the old failed drive.

-This plan requires careful planning - and execution.
+This plan requires careful planning - and even more careful execution.

 Once you have have two full backups, and as many incrementals in between as necessary, you rotate the next full backup in and remove the one three back.
 The incrementals only need to be saved for the time between your last full backup and this full backup.
 Then they can be reused.